Do Your Employees Have Value?

 January 29, 2020

+Do your employees have value?
 The short answer, of course, is yes.
 The underlying questions are determining the value, along with the typical, “who, what, when, where, why, and how” of trying to figure out this critical component of your agency.
 In over 27 years of legal practice advising companies and agencies on their employees, I have encountered many situations where employees added great value and were critical to the success of their employer, as well as some where they did, or almost did, cost the employer the business.

 Throughout my practice, many clients have wanted to utilize workers as independent contractors instead of employees.
 There are a variety of reasons they’ve supplied for doing so, from saving the cost of employment taxes to protection from Employer/Employee liability.
 I would caution anyone from doing so, both from a legal perspective and from a value perspective.
 Legally, many states and the federal Department of Labor are stepping up enforcement and claims against such companies, which can lead to not only paying what they claim should have been paid in the first place, eating up any cost savings, but adding penalties and interest on top.
 In addition, if you exercise a certain level of control, they can be determined to be employees anyway.
 I have often heard the term “1099 Employee” used.
 These are really mutually exclusive things.
 Even calling your independent contractor a “1099 Employee” could lead to re-classification, and the penalties and paybacks mentioned.

-From a value perspective, an independent contractor has even less motivation to support and help grow your business.
+An independent contractor has even less motivation to support and help grow your business.
 Being an independent contractor is a sign to many that they are not part of the team, and they are not valued, and that’s true for those looking at your agency as well.
 I would encourage anyone who is using independent contractors to consult with their attorney and really consider whether it makes sense for them.
 There may be situations where it does, but it can be risky.

 I have had discussions with both Strategic buyers — existing home care companies with either similar operations looking for a geographic hole to fill, or a service to provide in an area, and Private Equity Groups who have money to invest in agencies that have significant growth potential about what they look for in evaluating an agency.
 One of the top factors is the agency’s employees.